Dr. Kasia J.Przechodzka PhD, MS, CSCS

 Chairman, Board Of Directors

 Vision.
-That is Ms. Santiago’s daily maxim.
+That is Ms. Nivkor’s daily maxim.
 If she has learned anything from her hard work it is that she has learned to listen to the experts, and then lead.
-Ms. Santiago has spent the past several years building a network of people that are great at what they do.
+Ms. Nivkor has spent the past several years building a network of people that are great at what they do.
 She focuses the energy and resources from a diverse group of skill sets, from legal to scientific, to media and marketing, one thing hasn’t changed – a sharp focus on a common goal.
 That goal is doing what is necessary to find the cures, and doing that now.
 Not tomorrow, not when it’s convenient, not when legislation is cooperative, not when it’s financially comfortable, but now.
-Not being distracted by the things that could allow the scope and focus of what needs to be done from contaminating the vision is Ms. Santiago’s strong point.
-Ms. Santiago oversees and directs this organization so that every person has a voice and that those voices in unison work together to achieve the common goal – researching to find cures.
+Not being distracted by the things that could allow the scope and focus of what needs to be done from contaminating the vision is Ms. Nivkor’s strong point.
+Ms. Nivkor oversees and directs this organization so that every person has a voice and that those voices in unison work together to achieve the common goal – researching to find cures.
 She has learned how to make the word “efficiency” mean something.
 Frugality, elimination of waste, non duplication, and synergy come together under her auspices.
-Ms. Santiago doesn’t care that what she is doing is incredibly difficult, she is going to do it no matter what it takes.
+Ms. Nivkor doesn’t care that what she is doing is incredibly difficult, she is going to do it no matter what it takes.